LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 * `xor`: Bitwise-xors the two operands
 * `and`: Bitwise-ands the two operands
 * `or`: Bitwise-ors the two operands
+* `xnor`: Bitwise-xnors the two operands
+* `nand`: Bitwise-nands the two operands
+* `nor`: Bitwise-nors the two operands
+* `inv`: Sets accumulator equal to the bitwise inverse of the second operand (*)
 * `sl`/`sr`: Shifts the accumulator left/right by 1 place, filling with zeroes
 * `slr`/`srr`: Rotates the accumulator left/right by 1 place
 * `sla`/`sra`: Shifts the accumulator left/right by 1 place, leaving the vacated
 position unchanged

+(*) If this instruction seems like a bit of an anomaly, it is - it is more a consequence of spare logic in the ALU and not really needed for any particular purpose.
+However, since it technically fulfils a unique purpose, it is included here rather than left undocumented.

 By default, all operations except bitwise logical ones (`xor`, `and`, `or`) modify the value of the carry bit.
 For addition and subtraction, the carry bit